MarketSquare/robotframework-openapitools/docs/README.md

 - [OpenApiLibCore](./libcore.md)

+## New in OpenApiTools v1.0.0

 Inspired by the work Bartlomiej and Mateusz did on #roboswag, I've created a CLI tool that generates a fully functional Robot Framework (Python) library that builds on OpenApiLibCore for automatic request data generation and request execution.

-## So how does it work?
+### So how does it work?
-After installing / updating to the v1.0.0 beta (`pip install robotframework-openapitools==1.0.0b2`) , there's a new CLI command available in your (virtual) environment: `generate-library`.
+After installing / updating to the v1.0.0 beta (`pip install robotframework-openapitools==1.0.0b3`) , there's a new CLI command available in your (virtual) environment: `generate-library`.
 You'll have to provide a path to the openapi spec (json or yaml, can be a url or path to the file), provide a path to where to generate the library and (optionally) a name for the library:

 ```
 $ generate-library